CSULB's new program to eliminate campus waste by 2030!

 This is why zero waste is so important.
 As we continue to use up our limited natural resources and generate waste that could have otherwise been diverted, less will be available for future generations (and us!).
 Going zero waste will not only help conserve and recover these resources as they become scarce, but it will also help CSULB lower its carbon footprint and meet its goal of achieving climate neutrality as outlined in the CSU Sustainability Policy and Climate Commitment.

-Waste Not — Three ways to sort...one way to make a big difference!
+Waste Not — Two ways to sort...one way to make a big difference!

 Meet the New Zero Waste Stations!

 To help implement the Waste Not program, Zero Waste Stations will be installed inside and outside of all campus buildings.
-These stations will help divert waste from going into the landfill by adding two new streams to all trash receptacles: mixed recycling and compost.
+These stations will help divert waste from going into the landfill by adding a new stream to all trash receptacles: mixed recycling.

 Interior bins include: